-How to Rip and Convert Blu-rays to Hi-Fi Audio Files in 6 Easy Steps
+How to Rip and Convert Blu-rays to Hi-Fi Audio Files Easily?

 Great sound quality is necessary for the ideal listening experience.
 Nowadays you can get easy access to all your favorite music thanks to streaming services like Apple Music, Spotify or even YouTube so there’s often no need for a physical music collection anymore.
 Or is it?
 Well, although the sound quality you get with the aforementioned services is pretty good, it’sometimes definitely not the best.

 Streaming can’t really hold a candle to vinyl or Blu-ray in terms of audio quality.
 Unfortunately, physical discs degrade over time so having digital backups of your discs is definitely not a bad idea.
 But how can you do that without compromising the quality?
 As it happens, it’s possible to convert Blu-rays to Hi-Fi audio, such as Flac or WAV, and have digital files that sound just as good as their physical counterparts.
 All you really need in order to achieve that is an easy-to-use piece of software known as DVDFab Hi-Fi Audio Converter.

 Before we jump into our step-by-step guide on how to convert Blu-rays to Hi-Fi audio, there are a couple of things that need to be mentioned about the Hi-Fi Audio Converter.
 The tool is part of DVDFab 12 software, but it’s integrated into the Ripper module.
 Although you can convert the file in the process, you’re actually also ripping the audio track from the disc at the same time.
 That explains why the tool is part of the Ripper.
 Having said all that, Hi-Fi Audio Converter is a standalone product that works independently from DVDFab Blu-ray Ripper.